2 Management – Concept, Process, Theories and Approaches, Management Roles and Skills

 Management is the work of getting things done through other people.
-The classroom definition is widely associated with Mary Parker Follett — “the art of getting things done through people” — but the modern textbook treatment is more exact.
-Harold Koontz and Heinz Weihrich define management as “the process of designing and maintaining an environment in which individuals, working together in groups, efficiently accomplish selected aims” (koontz2010?).
-Stephen Robbins and Mary Coulter define it as “coordinating and overseeing the work activities of others so that their activities are completed efficiently and effectively” (robbins2018?).
+The classroom shorthand is Mary Parker Follett’s — “the art of getting things done through people” — but the modern textbook treatment is more exact.
+Harold Koontz and Heinz Weihrich (Essentials of Management, 2010) define management as “the process of designing and maintaining an environment in which individuals, working together in groups, efficiently accomplish selected aims”.
+Stephen Robbins and Mary Coulter (Management, 13th ed., 2018) define it as “coordinating and overseeing the work activities of others so that their activities are completed efficiently and effectively”.

 TipEfficiency and Effectiveness — the Twin Tests

-Peter Drucker captured the contrast in a single line: “Efficiency is doing things right; effectiveness is doing the right things” (drucker1973?).
-Good management is high on both — but when the two pull apart, effectiveness comes first.
-A perfectly efficient operation that builds the wrong product is a costlier failure than an inefficient operation that builds the right one.
+Peter Drucker captured the contrast in The Effective Executive (1967): “Efficiency is doing things right; effectiveness is doing the right things”.
+Good management is high on both.
+When the two pull apart, effectiveness comes first — a perfectly efficient operation that builds the wrong product is a costlier failure than an inefficient operation that builds the right one.

 TipInfluential Definitions of Management